vishal32047/Crop-and-Weed-Detection/README.md

 Week 3 focused on model development, where the team explored various state-of-the-art convolutional neural network (CNN) architectures suitable for crop and weed detection.
 A specific architecture was selected, and initial training of the model commenced.
 ### Week 4: Model Refinement and Error Analysis
 During Week 4, I analyzed the model's performance on the validation set and made necessary adjustments to improve its accuracy and generalization.
 A detailed error analysis was conducted to identify common misclassifications and potential remedies.
+### Week 5: Full-Scale Training and Result Visualization
+During the week 5, primary focus during this week was on conducting full-scale training of the refined model on the entire dataset and generating visualizations of the model's predictions on the test set.